International Sport Development and Politics

 It combines sport sciences with perspectives from the social sciences, humanities, and economics and is strongly research-oriented.
 Graduates are prepared for responsible roles in the field of sport development and politics, including positions in sport organisations, public institutions, and NGOs.

-Duration
+Duration of study

 4 semesters